jedahan/wippaper/paper.md

-Please Feel the Museum: The Emergence of 3D Printing and Scanning Please Feel the Museum:  The Emergence of 3D Printing and Scanning
+Please Feel the Museum: The Emergence of 3D Printing and Scanning

 Liz Neely, The Art Institute of Chicago; Miriam Langer, New Mexico Highlands University; Jonathan Dehan, The Metropolitan Museum of Art